 A new study published recently in the peer-reviewed journal Aging is a breakthrough in therapies to improve brain aging.
 The powerful study was conducted by The Sagol Center for Hyperbaric Medicine and Research.
 It proves enhanced brain function and improved cognitive capabilities resulting from novel Hyperbaric Oxygen Therapy (HBOT) treatment.

-Recipe for Brain and Memory Health
+Recipes for Brain and Memory Health

 Older adults tend to lean toward easy meals and snacks.
 Unfortunately, these typically contain more processed foods and fewer nutrients.
 If you include a smoothie daily this will encourage fruit as well as vegetable consumption, healthy fats, fiber, water, and even protein.
 All good for brain health.
 Here is an easy recipe to follow:

-- 1 lime slice of medium lime
+- 1 lime slice of a medium lime

 - 1-ounce blueberry pomegranate juice